nathan-contino/pauljwil.github.io/_pages/projects.md

 ### [Sidescale API](../sidescale-api)

 [Sidescale](https://sidescale.com) is a cloud services platform which makes use of the Apache CloudStack API.
 I am currently building conceptual and reference documentation for their implementation of 253 of the CloudStack API requests.
-The following links to a working draft of that documentation.
+The above links to a working draft of that documentation.
 This is an example of my writing intended for a developer audience.

 ## Tutorials